 Ideally, you will have already been practicing healthy habits throughout your life.
 Still, even the smallest changes in your habits or lifestyle can have a significant impact.

 September is Healthy Aging Month.
-Here are seven tips to get you started.
+Here are seven tips for healthy aging to get you started.

 Move More & Sit Less